 Next to “White Christmas”, the song “Count Your Blessings” is probably the most well-known song of this musical.
 It was actually nominated for an Academy Award in 1954 when the film first was released.
 The lyrics suggest that when we’re anxious, it’s important to reflect on our lives by looking at ways in which we’re fortunate.
 In fact, using the time in bed to reflect on our day and consider how we were supported and cared for during the day is a wonderful prelude to falling to sleep.

-Be aware of the support you’ve received from others in the past
+Be aware of the support you’ve received from others

-In two instances, the story points to events in the past where one person has helped another.
-In the opening scene, Phil (Danny Kaye) saves Bob’s (Bing Crosby) life while they’re serving in the army in WWII.
+In two instances, the story points to events in the past when one person has helped another.
+Phil (Danny Kaye) saves Bob’s (Bing Crosby) life while they’re serving in the army in WWII.
 In return, Bob allows Phil to join his musical act after the war.
 In the second instance, Bob and Phil discover that their former commanding general is running a failing country inn in Vermont.
 In recognition of the general’s past devotion to men under his command, they plan on staging a Broadway production in the inn to attract some attention and paying customers.
 There’s a lesson in these sub-plots of not forgetting who helped us get where we are.
 And looking for opportunities to repay the people who helped us along the way.

-Expectations lead to disappointment
+Expectations can lead to disappointment

 One of the main romances in the story is between Bob and Betty (Rosemary Clooney).
 After a rocky start to their relationship, they seem to be falling in love.
 But Betty hears some second-hand information that makes her suspicious of Bob and causes her to doubt his integrity.
 She gets caught up in her thoughts and responds to her feelings.
 There are some lessons here in handling problems in relationships.
 If you have a problem with somebody, go to them directly with your concerns.
 And don’t make big decisions when you’re in an emotionally-charged state of mind.